The Ultimate Guide To Stone Tiles

 Things have changed since then.
 Today we have ‘jointing compounds’ available.
 These are simple resin-based sands that you can tip out onto your laid stone tiles and simply brush into the gaps.
 They are a revelation and have turned a full day job into an hour’s work.

-This is a final, optional process which you can do to protect your stone from the Great British weather.
+Sealing is the final, optional process which you can do to protect your stone from the Great British weather.
 Over time, stone can lose its colour and fade, not ideal!
 You can protect against this by using a sealant.
 A quick coat 8+ weeks after your patio has been laid will protect it for up to 2 years and keep it look fresh.
 There are two main schools of sealant depending on the style you want:

 - Colour enhancer sealer – these give the stone tiles a wet look and really bring out any colour in the stone.
 They are a fantastic option and are by far the most popular.
 Blacks look deeper, reds look warmer and greys really being to pop.
 If you enjoy the wet look, this is the way to go!